Every Business Owner Exits Eventually

 Burt is a financial strategist and life insurance specialist with more than 30 years of experience helping successful business owners navigate the high-stakes decisions that determine their financial future.
 He works exclusively with business owners preparing for an eventual sale or transition, helping them maximize the net after-tax spendable wealth they keep from what they have built, and helping them design the personal and financial life that comes after.

 He also specializes in rescuing distressed premium-financed life insurance policies, repositioning arrangements that have drifted far from their original purpose into structures that actually serve the client.
-His approach integrates deep technical expertise in tax strategy, policy mechanics, and estate planning with practical business sense and close coordination with each client's existing CPA, estate attorney, and other advisors.
+His approach integrates deep technical expertise with practical business sense and close coordination with each client's existing CPA, estate attorney, and other advisors.

 Burt holds a BA in Economics from Columbia University and an MBA from the University of Connecticut.
 He is the creator of BurtsDrift.com, a platform dedicated to helping clients find clarity at major financial crossroads.